lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/describeTable.svg" target="./diagrams/describeTable.svg" alt="syntax diagram for describe tables command" layout="@break@" -->

-Return the schema (column names and data types) of a table definition.
-If the table does not exist, an error is returned.
+Return the schema (column names and data types) of a table or view definition.
+If the table or view does not exist, an error is returned.

 ```sql
 -- returns detailed information about the customer table